Chapter 4 England

 He came and drove us to Brookfield Avenue, Larkfield.
 It was enveloped in fog.

-and again a few days later when the fog cleared.
+a few days later when the fog cleared.

 My first impression of the house was that it was bright and pleasant inside, but with longer acquaintance I noted the absence of a tub or anywhere to wash a pair of socks; correct attachment of the stair carpet; a fridge in which to keep the frozen peas I thoughtlessly bought the next day.